Constraints on Relic Magnetic Black Holes: Calculation Details for Binary Mergers

-Where $a_0$ and $e_0$ are the starting semimajor axes and eccentricities of the system.
-Finally, equation \ref{aofe} can be plugged into equation \ref{eq:dedt1} and integrated to get a general expression of the merger time as a function of the initial semimajor axis and eccentricity of a binary system
+where $a_0$ and $e_0$ are the starting semi-major axes and eccentricities of the system.
+Finally, Eq.\eqref{aofe} can be plugged into Eq.\eqref{eq:dedt1} and integrated to get a general expression of the merger time as a function of the initial semi-major axis and eccentricity of a binary system.